 The division of Child and Adolescent Psychiatry has been an integral part of UMMC for over 25 years, providing inpatient, outpatient and consult-liaison services that support a network of clinical training and psychiatric research programs.
 The program reflects a balanced emphasis on neurobiology, development, psychotherapy and pharmacotherapy.

-The child and adolescent psychiatry fellowship offers a wide range of inpatient experiences, including the UMMC children's inpatient unit, a rotation at the G.V.
-"Sonny" Montgomery Veterans Affairs Hospital, a private and for-profit acute psychiatric hospital, a not-for-profit residential treatment center, a private and for-profit residential treatment center, and an inpatient private and not-for-profit substance abuse residential Unit.
+The child and adolescent psychiatry fellowship offers a wide range of inpatient experiences, including the UMMC children's inpatient unit, a private and for-profit acute psychiatric hospital, a not-for-profit residential treatment center, a private and for-profit residential treatment center, and an inpatient private and not-for-profit substance abuse residential Unit.

 The UMMC child and adolescent psychiatry's inpatient program serves ages 5-12 in need of acute psychiatric hospitalization.
 The program provides acute crisis intervention and stabilization, comprehensive diagnostic evaluation and treatment planning for initial and recurrent psychiatric disorders, and consultation by pediatric, genetic, surgical, nutritional and other specialists.